Silky mouse: Habitat

-P. apodemoides prefers floristically rich mallee-heath environments, which provide cover from predators, moderate temperatures, and increased environmental moisture, creating microhabitats for insect species that are part of its diet.
+Pseudomys apodemoides prefers floristically rich mallee-heath environments, which provide cover from predators, moderate temperatures, and increased environmental moisture, creating microhabitats for insect species that are part of its diet.
 The silky mouse often builds burrows near Banksia ornata due to the soil moisture benefits it offers.
 Banksia ornata significantly impacts its habitat by intercepting a large portion of rainfall with its dense foliage, creating an irregular pattern of soil moisture.
 Despite some evaporation, much of the intercepted rain reaches the soil, resulting in a more consistent moisture level compared to other vegetation types.
 Marked stem-flow in B. ornata leads to rain-shadows and concentrated moisture under the bush, providing a stable moisture environment throughout much of the year.
 This preference for B. ornata not only ensures a more consistent moisture level but also supports the availability of food sources, making it an ideal burrow site for P. apodemoides.

+Silky mice are found throughout western and northwestern Victoria.